DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck

 \subsection{Multi-View Setting}

 To learn sufficient representations with minimal task-irrelevant information, we consider a two-view setting to identify the task-irrelevant information without supervision.
 Consider $\vo_t^{(1)}$ and $\vo_t^{(2)}$ to be two visual images of the control scenario from two different viewpoints.
-Under the multi-view assumption, any representation $\vs_t$ containing all information accessible from both views and being predictive of future representations would contain the sufficient task-relevant information.
+Under the multi-view assumption, any representation $\vs_t$ containing all information accessible from both views and is predictive of future representations would contain sufficient task-relevant information.
 Furthermore, if $\vs_t$ captures only the details that are visible from both observations, it would eliminate the view-specific details and reduce the sensitivity of the representation to view-changes.

-A sufficient representation in RL maintains all the information that is shared by mutually redundant observations $\vo_t^{(1)}$ and $\vo_t^{(2)}$.
-We refer to Appendix~\ref{appendix:thm_proofs} for the sufficiency condition of representations and mutually redundancy condition between $\vo_t^{(1)}$ and $\vo_t^{(2)}$.
-Intuitively, with the mutual redundancy condition, any representation which contains all information shared by both views is as task-relevant as the joint observation.
-By factorizing the mutual information between $s_t^{(1)}$ and $\vo_t^{(1)}$ as in \Eqref{eq:superflous}, we can identify two components:
+A sufficient representation in RL retains all the information that is shared by mutually redundant observations $O_t^{(1)}$ and $O_t^{(2)}$.
+We refer to Appendix~\ref{appendix:thm_proofs} for the sufficiency condition of representations and mutually redundancy condition~\citep{federici2020learning} between $O_t^{(1)}$ and $O_t^{(2)}$.
+Intuitively, with the mutual redundancy condition, any representation that contains all the information shared by both views is as task-relevant as the joint observation.
+By factorizing the mutual information between $S_t^{(1)}$ and $O_t^{(1)}$ as in \Eqref{eq:superflous}, we can identify two components: